yegor256/blog/_posts/2019/jun/2019-06-11-where-do-you-seek-help.md

 Now, to the contrary, someone who is paid [for the results delivered](https://www.zerocracy.com) has a completely
 [different]({% pst 2018/apr/2018-04-17-how-to-be-lazy %}) mindset.
-Why would StackOverflow be a _last resort_ for a freelancer, who is paid for the problems they manage to solve, no matter how much time they spend on them nor where they seek help?
+Why would Stack Overflow be a _last resort_ for a freelancer, who is paid for the problems they manage to solve, no matter how much time they spend on them nor where they seek help?
 Moreover, the [faster]({% pst 2015/jan/2015-01-15-how-to-cut-corners %}) such a freelancer